ladybug-tools/ladybug-web/analemma-3d/readme.md

 ### Mission

-* To display one analemma for every hour of the day in 3D at any location on Earth
+* To display one analemma for every hour of the day in 3D at any location on Earth as displayed on a 2D map
 * To display the position of the Sun - using azimuth and altitude - at any date and time at any location on Earth